 Connect to your Raspberry Pi via SSH then enter the following to update the package list and install xrdp.

 Next, find an RDP app for Android.
 Microsoft Remote Desktop is a good option.

 Download: Microsoft Remote Desktop for Android (Free)

-You’ll then see the login screen for xrdp.
-Simply input your usual Raspberry Pi account username and password (the default is pi:raspberry, but you should change these) and click OK.
+You’ll then see the xrdp login screen.
+Input your usual Raspberry Pi account credentials (the default is pi:raspberry, but you should change these ) and click OK.

-The second option you have is to use VNC software on your Raspberry Pi and Android device to get desktop access.
+The second available option to use a tablet as a Raspberry Pi screen is to use VNC software.
+Simply set this up on your Raspberry Pi and Android device to get desktop access.
 With a keyboard connected, it will feel like you’re connected directly to the Pi!